CalogeroMandracchia/tablediff/README.md

 # tablediff
-a fast tool for compare two tables
+a fast tool for comparing two tables